Film and television adaptations of video games: United States

 In the same year, the 1989 animated series Captain N: The Game Master, based on video games released from Nintendo, specifically featuring characters and elements from various popular Nintendo games.
 It was then proceed to the 1990 animated series The Adventures of Super Mario Bros.
 3, loosely based on Super Mario Bros.
 3., until the following year, the 1991 animated series Super Mario World, based on the Mario video game series, will be the last animated series to be adapted from Nintendo video games.
 In addition from adaptations of Nintendo video games, other animated adaptations released in 1993 were the animated series Adventures of Sonic the Hedgehog as well as its related series of the same name, both based on Sonic the Hedgehog by Sega, and the action-adventure animated series Double Dragon, based on the video game series of the same name by Technōs Japan and Tradewest.

 Live-action adaptations have not introduced until The Super Mario Bros.
 Super Show!
 (1989), which being the first live-action/animated hybrid series, some varied of live-action snippets appeared in most episodes.
 The first fully live-action television adaptation of a video game was a 1990 sitcom Maniac Mansion by Eugene Levy, loosely based on the 1987 video game of the same name by Lucasfilm Games.
 It was followed by a children's television game show Where in the World Is Carmen Sandiego?, based on the series of computer games by Broderbund, broadcast by PBS.
 The game show's first season received critical success and received two Daytime Emmy Awards in 1992, winning once for Outstanding Achievement in Art Direction/Set Decoration/Scenic Design.
 Over the five seasons it was on the air, the game show won another six Daytime Emmys out of 24 nominations and a Peabody Award, described as "a uniquely creative and influential use of television on a topic of primary importance".
 It was later succeeded with another game show Where in Time Is Carmen Sandiego? in 1996.

+The first theatrical live action film adaptation was the 1993 film Super Mario Bros, responds negatively by critics and Nintendo executives including the game's creator Shigeru Miyamoto.

 The first theatrical live-action feature film in the United States, the eponymous Super Mario Bros., was released on May 28, 1993, to both critical and commercial failure, failed to earn back even its $48 million budget in worldwide gross.
 Critics including Gene Siskel and Roger Ebert of the Chicago Sun-Times criticized the film's lack of faithfulness to the source material.
-Its failure of a live action film negatively affected Nintendo, Shigeru Miyamoto forced not to license any Nintendo game series, particularly Super Mario Bros. and The Legend of Zelda into the medium in the future, departing its adaptation property with both a live-action film Super Mario Bros. and an animated series Super Mario World as the last two projects ever released.
+Its failure of a live action film negatively affected Nintendo, Shigeru Miyamoto forced not to license any Nintendo game series, particularly Super Mario Bros. and The Legend of Zelda into the medium in the future, to depart its adaptation property, making both a live-action film Super Mario Bros. and an animated series Super Mario World the last two projects ever released.